Bidwell Mansion State Historic Park

 Bidwell Mansion State Historic Park was a historic building with surrounding land in Chico, California, United States.
 It is listed as a California Historical Landmark #329 under the name "Rancho Chico And Bidwell Adobe" in 1939; and was listed on the National Register of Historic Places under the name "Bidwell Mansion" on March 24, 1972.
-On December 11, 2024, the building was destroyed by arson.
+On December 11, 2024, the building was destroyed by arson, although the bulk of the brick and masonry frame remains standing.

 History

 Bidwell Mansion was the home of General John Bidwell and Annie Bidwell from late 1868 until 1900, when Gen. Bidwell died.
 Annie continued to live there until her death in 1918.
 John Bidwell began construction of the mansion on his 26,000 acres (110 km^{2}) Rancho del Arroyo Chico in 1865, during his courtship of Annie Ellicott Kennedy.
 After their marriage in 1868, the three-story, 26-room Victorian house became the social and cultural center of the upper Sacramento Valley.
 The mansion was a $60,000 project, and was finished in May 1868.

 When constructed, Bidwell Mansion featured modern plumbing, gas lighting and water systems.
 The three-story brick structure was built in an informally romantic version of the Italianate style.
 It also had aspects of the Italian Villa and Octagon house types present.
 The building's exterior was finished with a pink tinted plaster.

 From 1925 to 1935, Bidwell Mansion served as a dormitory for Chico State Teachers College female students.
 The mansion was later dubbed "Bidwell Hall" and housed the art and home economics departments.

 The state of California acquired the site in 1964.

 Some of the interior scenes from the film The Thin Man (1934) were shot inside the mansion.